garrettmflynn/pattern-separation/README.md

+# pattern-separation
+*A custom Visbrain environment for sorting neuronal spike trains*

 ![title](images/title.JPG)

 In the human brain, the hippocampus is theorized to transform non-simultaneous input patterns into less similar output patterns in a process known as "pattern separation", allowing us to distinguish similar memories from one another.